AppXpress/ToDoListMobileApp/README.md

 For Android, run -> `cordova platform add android`

 Other options can be seen [here] (http://docs.phonegap.com/en/edge/guide_cli_index.md.html#The%20Command-Line%20Interface)

+It is important to note that an IOS app cannot be built on Windows OS.
+More information on the topic can be found [here] (http://stackoverflow.com/questions/2065343/why-isnt-there-xcode-for-windows)

 To confirm that this step worked correctly, go into platforms folder.
 You should see a folder indicating the platform you have just added.